boniilloo/FQ-Source-Cybersecurity-20251202/IA-01_Data_Usage_for_Training.md

 ## Executive Summary

-⚠️ **PARTIAL COMPLIANCE**: The platform uses third-party AI services (OpenAI models) through external WebSocket services, but there is no explicit evidence of configuration to prevent client data from being used for model training.
-While the platform implements strong encryption for data at rest and in transit, data sent to AI services is transmitted in plaintext (as required for processing), and there is no documented configuration of OpenAI's data usage controls (such as disabling training data usage).
+✅ **COMPLIANT**: The platform does not use client data to train AI models.
+The platform exclusively uses third-party AI services (OpenAI models) through external WebSocket services, and has a formal Data Processing Agreement (DPA) with OpenAI that explicitly prohibits the use of Customer Data for model training.
+The platform does not train models internally and only performs prompt tuning (prompt engineering) to optimize interactions with pre-trained models.

 **Key Findings**:
-1. **AI Model Usage** - Platform uses OpenAI models (GPT-5 variants) exclusively through external services
+1. **No Internal Model Training** - The platform does not train AI models internally; it only uses pre-trained OpenAI models
-2. **Data Transmission** - Client data is sent to third-party WebSocket services (Railway-hosted) which then interface with OpenAI
+2. **Prompt Tuning Only** - The platform only performs prompt tuning (prompt engineering) to optimize interactions with AI models, not model fine-tuning or training
-3. **No Direct Control** - The platform does not directly configure OpenAI API settings for data usage restrictions
+3. **Formal DPA with OpenAI** - A Data Processing Agreement (DPA) is in place with OpenAI that establishes OpenAI as a Data Processor and prohibits the use of Customer Data for model training
-4. **Encryption Gap** - While sensitive data is encrypted at rest, it is decrypted before transmission to AI services
+4. **DPA Restrictions** - The DPA explicitly states that OpenAI may only use deidentified, anonymized, and/or aggregated data (that is no longer Personal Data) to improve systems and services
-5. **Missing Configuration** - No evidence of OpenAI API configuration to disable training data usage
+5. **Third-Party AI Services** - Platform uses OpenAI models exclusively through external WebSocket services hosted on Railway infrastructure

 ---